ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control

 \subsection{Necessity of Flexible Reflection Control}

-The underwater acoustic channel is a precious resource.
-It is essential not only for manmade facilities but also for marine animals that rely on acoustic signals for hunting, communication, and navigation~\cite{luo2014challenges}.
+The underwater acoustic channel is a crucial resource, vital not only for manmade facilities but also for marine animals that rely on acoustic signals for hunting, communication, and navigation~\cite{luo2014challenges}.
 However, the absorption attenuation of sound signals increases significantly with frequency, limiting the available bandwidth for mid-range and long-range acoustic applications to just tens of kilohertz.
-As the number of marine facilities increases, efficiently utilizing the underwater channel without causing harm to surrounding environments presents a critical challenge for future acoustic systems.
+As the number of marine facilities grows, the need to efficiently utilize the acoustic channel without adversely impacting the surrounding marine life becomes a critical challenge for future acoustic systems.

+To meet the above objective, multiple UA-RIS facilities can be deployed on the seafloor at predetermined locations.
+As illustrated in Fig.~\!\ref{fig:Scenario}, each facility is connected to a wirewalker~\cite{del2021wirewalker}, a fully passive device that harvests energy from ocean-wave motion.
+With appropriate system design, UA-RIS units can steer the source signal toward the intended receiver and coherently combine the reflected acoustic waves, thereby significantly enhancing the signal quality.
+In addition, every UA-RIS can naturally work as a passive sonar system.
+As a result, the relative directions of the sender-reflector and receiver-reflector paths can be estimated using angle-of-arrival (AoA) measurements.

+The goal of UA-RIS is to introduce a controllable, phase-adjustable propagation component whose amplitude and delay are engineered to (a) combine constructively with the existing arrivals at the receiver, and (b) provide an additional high-SNR path that the receiver can either resolve or coherently combine to enhance overall communication performance.
+This capability will allow the source level of acoustic transmissions to be reduced without degrading communication performance, ultimately supporting more environmentally sustainable underwater communication.

-To meet the above objective, it is crucial to design RIS-assisted underwater acoustic communication systems that not only optimize signal strength at the main lobe but also minimize interference from side lobes.
+To achieve optimal performance, RIS-assisted underwater acoustic communication systems must be designed to not only maximize signal strength in the main lobe but also suppress interference arising from side lobes.